Rudolph the Red-Nosed Reindeer: Animated feature-length films

 Michael Lloyd, and with most of the casting being assembled at BLT Productions in Vancouver, British Columbia.
 The film's recording facilities were Pinewood Sound in Vancouver, Schwartz Sound in New York, and Wally Burr Recording in Hollywood.
 Among the all-star cast of voices were American actors John Goodman, Whoopi Goldberg, Debbie Reynolds, Richard Simmons and Bob Newhart, British actor Eric Idle, and Canadian actress Kathleen Barr as Rudolph.
 Animation production services for the film were outsourced to Colorland Animation Productions in Hong Kong.

-GoodTimes Entertainment, the producers of Rudolph the Red-Nosed Reindeer: The Movie, brought back most of the same production team for a CGI animated sequel, Rudolph the Red-Nosed Reindeer and the Island of Misfit Toys (2001).
-Unlike the previous film, the sequel featured the original characters from the Rankin/Bass special (as GoodTimes soon learned that Rankin/Bass had made a copyright error that made the characters unique to their special free to use).
+GoodTimes Entertainment, the producers of Rudolph the Red-Nosed Reindeer: The Movie, brought back most of the same production team for a CGI-animated sequel, Rudolph the Red-Nosed Reindeer and the Island of Misfit Toys (2001).
+Unlike the previous film, the sequel featured the original characters from the Rankin/Bass special as GoodTimes soon learned that Rankin/Bass had made a copyright error that made the characters unique to their special free to use.

 Other

-A live-action version of Rudolph (complete with glowing nose) along with Donner and Blitzen appears in the Doctor Who Christmas special, "Last Christmas" which was broadcast on BBC One on 25 December 2014.
+A live-action version of Rudolph (complete with the glowing nose) along with Donner and Blitzen appears in the Doctor Who Christmas special titled "Last Christmas", which was broadcast on BBC One on December 25, 2014.
 In this special, Santa is able to park him like a car and turn off his nose.

 Nathaniel Dominy, an anthropology professor at Dartmouth College (Robert L. May's alma mater), published a scholarly paper on Rudolph's red nose in the open access online journal Frontiers for Young Minds in 2015.
 In the paper, Dominy noted that reindeer eyes can perceive shorter wavelengths of light than humans, allowing them to see ultraviolet light; ultraviolet light, however, is much more easily scattered in fog, which would blind reindeer.
 Thus, Rudolph's red nose, emitting longer-wavelength red light, would penetrate the fog more easily.
 A summary of Dominy's findings was released in an Associated Press article on December 22.